 How to apply

-In late Spring, the RVC – Admissions Office send accommodation packs out to all new 1st year students.
-Pack will include a Unite Students application form for Mary Brancker House.
-If you are successful in gaining a room, a confirmation letter will be sent by the RVC sometime during July.
-Upon receipt of A-level results, Unite Students will process your application and forward tenancy documents.
+Late Spring, colleagues in Admissions Office will send out accommodation packs out to all prospective 1st year students.
+If you are successful in gaining a room a confirmation letter will be sent sometime during July.
+Upon receipt of A-level results, Unite Students will make contact, by telephone, and will process your application and forward tenancy documents.
+You will be asked to pay deposit and first instalment at this time.

 Telephone: +44 (0) 20 7485 7687